 Street Literature Collection

 Whether distributed by hawkers or posted in public places, street literature was aimed at the mass market.
-Bills, ballads and broadsides vied for attention, employing bold typography enlivened by crude woodcuts.
-They were produced in large quantities, typically in single-sheet format.
+Bills, ballads and broadsides vied for attention, employing bold typography, often enlivened by crude woodcuts.
+They were produced in large quantities, typically in single-sheet format, or as chapbooks - 'the popular pamphlets of the poor'.
+(Leslie Shepard, The History of Street Literature: The Story of Broadside Ballads, Chapbooks, Proclamations, News-Sheets, Election Bills, Tracts, Pamphlets, Cocks, Catchpennies and Other Ephemera (Newton Abbot: David & Charles, 1973), p.
+26.)
 However, their ephemeral nature means that survival rates are often low, and until recently such material has been overlooked by librarians and bibliographers.

-In addition to the two patent theatres – the Theatre Royal, Drury Lane, and the Theatre Royal, Covent Garden – around 40 other London theatres or places of entertainment are represented.
-Of particular interest are a set of 76 playbills, 1834-5, for performances at Madame Vestris's (1797-1856) fashionable Royal Olympic Theatre.
-Many of the playbills run on consecutive days and show how the repertoire evolved.
+London is also well represented.
+In addition to the two patent theatres – the Theatre Royal, Drury Lane, and the Theatre Royal, Covent Garden – playbills for around forty other London theatres or places of entertainment are included.
+Of particular interest is a set of seventy-six playbills, dating from 1834 to 1835, for performances at the fashionable Royal Olympic Theatre, run by Madame (Lucia Elizabeth) Vestris (1797-1856).
+Many of the playbills run on consecutive days, revealing how the repertoire evolved.

-There are more than 180 bills relating to Manchester, principally the Theatre Royal, Spring Gardens, 1803–4, and the Library holds eighty-four bills relating to portable and travelling theatres, mainly in Lincolnshire, Hertfordshire and Cambridgeshire, with some relating to Devon.
-In addition, there are occasional provincial bills from outside Manchester, with locations including Birmingham, Carmarthen, Liverpool, Margate and Norwich.
+The Library holds eighty-four bills relating to portable and travelling theatres, mainly in Lincolnshire, Hertfordshire and Cambridgeshire, with some relating to Devon.
+In addition, there are occasional provincial bills from outside Manchester, especially Liverpool, but also including Birmingham, Carmarthen, Margate and Norwich.

 Often underutilized due to a lack of awareness and poor promotion, street literature offers a wealth of research opportunities in a variety of subject areas including social and political history, and religious, cultural and theatre studies.
 The collection is also an important source for the study of the provincial book trade, since a high proportion of imprints are outside the traditional centres of printing, London, Oxford and Cambridge.